dhellmann/pymotw/PyMOTW/cmd/index.rst

     :start-after: #end_pymotw_header

-By running it interactively, we can demonstrate how commands are dispatched as well as show of some of the features included in Cmd for free.
+By running it interactively, we can demonstrate how commands are dispatched as well as show of some of the features included in :class:`Cmd` for free.

 ::

     $ python cmd_simple.py
     (Cmd)

-The first thing to notice is the command prompt, "(Cmd)".
+The first thing to notice is the command prompt, ``(Cmd)``.
 The prompt can be configured through the attribute prompt.
 If the prompt changes as the result of a command processor, the new value is used to query for the next command.

 ::